-17. NET (LOSS)/INCOME PER SHARE
+16. NET (LOSS)/INCOME PER SHARE

 Basic net (loss)/income per share is the amount of net (loss)/income available to each share of ordinary shares outstanding during the reporting period.
 Diluted net (loss)/income per share is the amount of net (loss)/income available to each share of ordinary shares outstanding during the reporting period adjusted to include the effect of potentially dilutive ordinary shares.
-For the years ended December 31, 2015, 2016 and 2017, options to purchase ordinary shares that were anti-dilutive and excluded from the calculation of diluted net (loss)/income per share were 13,674,424 shares, 22,635,281 shares and 10,851 shares on a weighted average basis, respectively.
-For the years ended December 31, 2015, 2016 and 2017, the Pre-IPO Preferred Shares and convertible loans convertible into ordinary shares that were also anti-dilutive and excluded from the calculation of diluted net loss per share of the Company were 176,751,805 shares, 178,923,801 shares and 190,426,133 shares on a weighted average basis, respectively.
+For the years ended December 31, 2016, 2017 and 2018, stock options to purchase ordinary shares and restricted share units that were anti-dilutive and excluded from the calculation of diluted net (loss)/income per share were 22,635,281 shares, 10,851 shares and 5,785,724 shares, on a weighted average basis, respectively.
+For the years ended December 31, 2016 and 2017, the Pre-IPO Preferred Shares and convertible loans convertible into ordinary shares that were also anti-dilutive and excluded from the calculation of diluted net (loss)/income per share of the Company were 178,923,801 shares and 190,426,133 shares on a weighted average basis, respectively.